From seafood downtown to brunch in domes, local foodies share their go-to Mother’s Day spots — and the stories behind them

 A Heartfelt Brunch at Tiramisu Bistro

-For Stephanie Truong, her childhood is associated with the aroma of food wafting from her mother’s kitchen.
+For Stephanie Truong, also known as Ms. Hangry Foodie, her childhood is associated with the aroma of food wafting from her mother’s kitchen.
 Raised in a Vietnamese household, her most vivid food memories are tied to her mother’s dishes — flavourful, layered meals that, for Truong, no restaurant can replicate.

 “Some of the dishes she cooks take me right back to my childhood,” says Truong.
 “Even after all the restaurants I’ve tried, nothing compares to a home-cooked meal.”

 Warm, tough and hardworking, Truong’s mother is also her biggest cheerleader.
-That quiet but constant support has shaped how Truong approaches her own work as a food blogger, running Ms. Hangry Foodie.
+That quiet but constant support has shaped how Truong approaches her own work as a food blogger.